MA (Hons) LLB

 Brands, registered and unregistered trade marks, Fair Trading and Passing Off, Copyright, IP portfolio creation and maintenance, IP strategy

-Building and construction, plumbing and hardware, mobile game applications, software and software applications, apparel, fast-moving consumer goods (FMCG), consumer electronics
+Building and construction, plumbing and hardware, mobile game applications, software and software applications, apparel, fast-moving consumer goods (FMCG), consumer electronics, wine and alcoholic beverages, pharmaceuticals

 - Brand Clearance and Protection